 There are no available columns in the Columns box if you have not deleted any in the table/view/synonym before, or no updates have been made to the database.
 That is to say, you cannot add columns that do not belong to the table/view/synonym.

-- Select Done to add the columns to the table/view/synonym.
+- Select the Done button to add the columns to the table/view/synonym.

 If you want to add all the columns in a table/view/synonym at the same time, you can also choose to refresh the table/view/synonym, which synchronizes the table/view/synonym in the catalog with the one in your database.